SAP-archive/cloud-portal-tutorial-samples/README.md

 # SAP Cloud Platform Portal Tutorial Samples

+***
+### Description
 Sample resources for SAP Cloud Platform Portal tutorials, including custom Fiori applications, Portal widgets, and Shell Plugins.

-The resources can also be used as a general reference and starting point for development of custom content for portal sites.
+The resources can also be used as a general code reference and starting point for development of custom content for SAP Cloud Platform Portal sites.

 Please be advised that any downloads are subject to the following:

-* These resources are provided as a resources for various SAP Cloud Platform Portal tutorials.

-* These resources can also be used as a starting point for portal implementations.

 * These resources are provided without any warranty or support obligations.

 * These resources are subject to the full terms of the license agreement (see below).

 ***
 ### Requirements
 The included resources run in SAP Cloud Platform Portal sites available on any SAP Cloud Platform.
 To use the resources you need to have: